Monday

 51. Edward Zizinga, who reminds me of Kabogoza Omusirise, also had his deep-voiced moments on Capital Radio's Wakeup Show after Olanya Columbus set the pace as the third voice alongside DJ Alex Ndawula and his sidekick(s)...

 52. Judithiana Namazzi Ndugwa replaced Mary Luswata on Urban TV's Salon Talk quite well, nalo; Sovaria Hughes (Wizards of Kampala) took over from her with a different spice of attraction, but am still Team Judi becoz of lafs; double happy-iness!
 Then she moved to ku-hostinga Pearl Magic's Jechili which plays the "Mostest" Matira-ed Ugandan Jams; what she does "is there" [gyekiri].
 However, the joyful Na-wora impresses me most when she narrates Date My Family Uganda sagas linking slayers and players like Tindi did; perfect fit for the romantic show coz Joel's wife is a Muntu wa Vibe and her Ugalicious jokes in this unrehearsed, unpractised natural-flow comedy show are absolutely engaging like 256 out of 300, hahaha!
 Mbu I've given her a very high mark, but it is because of her kalacter-listics such as enthusiasm and smarty Ugandanness; arguably one of the Best Reality Concepts on TV that amazingly has versions from other African countries too.
 When you are rejected and heartbroken [hurtblocken], just drink the wayini [wine] in the gift botros (mpozi they are usually two, one for the family, the 2nd yours)!
 Londa namba yo!
 Wewawo, tusimbudde [Pick your number!
 Yes, we have set off]; bigups to the datecar drivers eg Abdul Mukiibi and Ferouk Pesambiri!
 Judithiana lip-presents UG perfectly for shizzo (would be great for Shoot Your Shot Uganda too) and Umar Kalungi is one of the Most Unbelievably Beautiful Dates I have seen on the show along with Mable (20 year old actress who loves eating but doesn't like short men, taxi drivers and bodamen), etc. Vikram and Carol both had ongoing relationships, but felt each other and flowed together like Ugandan water.
 I loved the ladies eg 20 year old Sheena who said financial stability is not a compulsory precondition for selection (People work together in a relationship to get money); moolah comes and goes anyway and cannot buy love; Milan (who said money doesn't play a big role in her life coz pipo work) waited for two hours, but Alan the bachelor did not show up to meet her sister Mercy as well as friend Constance coz he had a rough night and so lost his power to choose a date; however, he found Milan amazing plus intelligent and would go with her out "of all the three ladies", though only visited the first two families.
-Other interesting characters included the Jinja babe Mercy Celine Kisakye who washed clothes for her male pals Nawab and Hakim; Peter Tumusiime said: A perfect woman deserves money; Bebe Cool's son during Ramadan; DJ Bronze (Chris Jjingo) from Kasangati who chose Priscilla the waitress with three tattoos (12 bottles in 12 hours); Sabira Mulungi who chose Binta (the nerdy Graphics Designer); 27 year old teacher Hood Kushaba said he doesn't want small boobs but chose a date that rejected him, that is the kadongo kamu-listening Lillian Peiton who wants money alot because she studied Accounting (Her ruthlessly rude friend Josephine told Hood she didn't think Lillian was going to like him); Godfrey Mutebi (an Albino) who is a commercial farmer and mobile money dealer; money flaunting, herb-searching and confident 28 year old Eritrean-Ugandan doctor named Spartan (a "devoted Muslim") who had two daughters from two women and left 100,000 UGX as airtime for his loving pick Suzy, fullname: Suzan Nakiyinji (Push your limit!) who had a son plus loves singing and dancing; Lincon loves Beethoven; the eloquent Davin from Kulambiro said she was "a good cook; you can eat the food then eat me later"; Lumala (humanitarian accountant), who went to Asia and came back with an American accent, chose a date who didn't want him yet a lovely reject who doesn't mind too much about money wanted him; family members like Asha (Mark's cousin sister); Timothy Mulongo returned from studies in Russia to find his baby mama taken by another man, unfortunately again the date he chose (Nurse Faith) did not feel him on her heart and turned him down even if he owned a pharmacy yet rejected Shamim Nabukeera would give him a try plus her friend wanted his younger brother's number; Arthur Muhozi (chef) narrated how he found his girlfriend in the washroom with his OB during a birthday date, then chose date candidate Hawa's sister Sakinah during his first family visit but ended up crying after the half Indian, half Muganda beauty rejected him (He didn't even care about Hawa's feelings); Swabra Nakakande stressed that love is not going to pay bills nor buy food; Hajara believes there is noone who doesn't like money; Gabu wanted money first before going on the date because "love is giving", but after sending 45,000 UGX Mobile Money, the bachelor left her at the table to eat the food she paid for; etc. There are too many kyanaz in Nyashville, Kawaala, Banda and Ntinda; make a choice!
+Other interesting characters included the Jinja babe Mercy Celine Kisakye who washed clothes for her male pals Nawab and Hakim; Peter Tumusiime said: A perfect woman deserves money; Bebe Cool's son during Ramadan; DJ Bronze (Chris Jjingo) from Kasangati who chose Priscilla the waitress with three tattoos (12 bottles in 12 hours); Sabira Mulungi who chose Binta (the nerdy Graphics Designer); 27 year old teacher Hood Kushaba said he doesn't want small boobs but chose a date that rejected him, that is the kadongo kamu-listening Lillian Peiton who wants money alot because she studied Accounting (Her ruthlessly rude friend Josephine told Hood she didn't think Lillian was going to like him); Godfrey Mutebi (an Albino) who is a commercial farmer and mobile money dealer; money flaunting, herb-searching and confident 28 year old Eritrean-Ugandan doctor named Spartan (a "devoted Muslim") who had two daughters from two women and left 100,000 UGX as airtime for his loving pick Suzy, fullname: Suzan Nakiyinji (Push your limit!) who had a son plus loves singing and dancing; Lincon loves Beethoven; the eloquent Davin from Kulambiro said she was "a good cook; you can eat the food then eat me later"; Lumala (humanitarian accountant), who went to Asia and came back with an American accent, chose a date who didn't want him yet a lovely reject who doesn't mind too much about money wanted him; family members like Asha (Mark's cousin sister); Timothy Mulongo returned from studies in Russia to find his baby mama taken by another man, unfortunately again the date he chose (Nurse Faith) did not feel him on her heart and turned him down even if he owned a pharmacy yet the rejected Shamim Nabukeera would give him a try plus her friend wanted his younger brother's number; Arthur Muhozi (chef) narrated how he found his girlfriend in the washroom with his OB during a birthday date, then chose date candidate Hawa's sister Sakinah during his first family visit but ended up crying after the half Indian, half Muganda beauty rejected him (He didn't even care about Hawa's feelings); Swabra Nakakande stressed that love is not going to pay bills nor buy food; Hajara believes there is noone who doesn't like money; Gabu wanted money first before going on the date because "love is giving", but after sending 45,000 UGX Mobile Money, the bachelor left her at the table to eat the food she paid for; etc. There are too many kyanaz in Nyashville, Kawaala, Banda and Ntinda; make a choice!

 53. DJ Mitch (Egwang) made Sanyu FM's Evening Drive Show the absolute laugh-switch.
 I was a Capital Radio addict at the turn of the century, but spared enough time for the assertive, smoothflowing talker who also hosted TV contests; always refreshing.
 Something interesting about taxis moving from town to Ntinda-Bukoto is when they tune from Luganda stations to Sanyu FM in honour of the passengers; strictly fluent kazungu Fat Boy-style...